kubevirt/containerized-data-importer/hack/README.md

      cdi.cdi.kubevirt.io/cdi created

    ```
 4. Build and run the func test servers
-   In order to run fucntional tests the below servers have to be run
+   In order to run functional tests the below servers have to be run

    - *host-file-server* is required by the functional tests and provides an
      endpoint server for image files and s3 buckets
    - *registry-server* is required by the functional tests and provides an endpoint server for container images.
      Note: for this server to run the follwoing setting is required in each cluster node
-     ``` systemctl -w user.max_user_namespaces=1024 ```
+     ``systemctl -w user.max_user_namespaces=1024``

    Build and Push to registry

    ```
    # DOCKER_PREFIX=<repo> DOCKER_TAG=<tag> make docker-functest-images
    ```

    Generate manifests

    ```
    # DOCKER_PREFIX=<repo> DOCKER_TAG=<docker tag> PULL_POLICY=<pull policy> VERBOSITY=<verbosity> make manifests
    ```

    Run servers

    ```
    # ./cluster-up/kubectl.sh apply -f ./_out/manifests/bad-webserver.yaml
    # ./cluster-up/kubectl.sh apply -f ./_out/manifests/test-proxy.yaml